amannj/amannj.github.io/_posts/2020-12-16-windows-scheduler.md

 pause
 ```

+> **Note:** In case you want your batch file to run Git to automatically add, commit and push to GitHub, you will need a couple of extra lines of code which I discuss in [this](https://amannj.github.io/blog/2020/07/09/bat-git-push) blog post.

 Next, save file with the 'bat' file extension; we'll call our file `run_mypy.bat` for now.

 Finally, go ahead and check if the batch file triggers your Python script correctly.
 For this you simply have to double-click `run_mypy.bat`.
 If everything has worked out correctly, a command prompt should open now containing the following pieces of information (including the date and daytime which in this case is 2020-12-16 12:12:12):